samuelhoppenworth/Learning-RL/textbook-notes/chapter-1.md

 ### Chapter 1 - Introduction

 To better process and retain this and future readings, I will be summarizing the sub-sections of  each chapter in my own words.
 The same goes for important equations, diagrams, pseudo-code, etc. If the formatting looks ChatGPT-ish, this is purely coincidence as I think LLM generated texts are nicely organized and convey information effectively.
 No LLMs were used in this process, as that would defeat the point.
+Cheers.

 #### 1.1 Reinforcement learning